OlhaAD/Analysis_And_Prediction_Of_Lottery_Mega_Millions/README_en.md

 ![HeatMapFrequencyOfWinninNumbersLoto56](https://github.com/OlhaAD/Analysis_And_Prediction_Of_Lottery_Mega_Millions_Python/blob/main/visualizations/FrequencyOfWinningNumbersYears56.png)

 A histogram was also created for the Mega Ball numbers in the 56-number lottery.
-Mega Ball is a separate number drawn from a different set of balls.
+Mega Ball is a separate number drawn from a different set of balls, namely from 46 balls.
 This visualization helps identify which Mega Ball numbers appeared most frequently.
 The heatmap visualizes the frequency of Mega Ball occurrences broken down by year.

 ![FrequencyOfWinningMegaBallsLoto56](https://github.com/OlhaAD/Analysis_And_Prediction_Of_Lottery_Mega_Millions_Python/blob/main/visualizations/FrequencyOfMegaBall56nSort.png)